The Ultimate Guide for Landscaping Your Office Building

-That’s why we encourage you to consider your office’s main entrance your handshake to the world and make your father proud.
+That’s why we encourage you to consider your office’s main entrance as your handshake to the world.
 You want your front entrance to be welcoming, warm, and interesting.
 The right landscaping is precisely how you accomplish these goals.

 You want it to simultaneously catch peoples’ eye, provide the perfect accent to your building, and most importantly, not demand too much upkeep.
 Just like gauging the right amount of pressure to assert in a handshake, this can be a hard balance to achieve.

 That’s where we come in!
 We suggest keeping things simple but effective, like adding bright, vibrant flowering plant beds near your office entrance in order to attract attention.

 Think about how colors like blues, greens, and purples are said to recede, or rather, make the area around them appear larger.
 Meanwhile, warmer colors like red, yellow, and orange are known to advance your space, rather, make your area look a bit smaller and more compact.

-Consider perennial plants like Blue Daze Lantana, Vinca, and Cat’s Whiskers, are a great place to start.
-You can also include things like small shrubs too, like Firebush, Juniper, Drift Rose, and Ixora, to help bring about texture and impact to your entrance.
+Certain perennial plants, like Blue Daze Lantana, Vinca, and Cat’s Whiskers, are a great place to start.
+You can also include things like small shrubs, too, like Firebush, Juniper, Drift Rose, and Ixora, to help bring about texture and impact to your entrance.

 Not sure where to start?
 We’ve got you.
 Check out our comprehensive post here about how to create a front entry landscape that will blow your mind, not your budget.

 If you’re looking to redesign your office landscape to give your campus a better look and feel, we can’t avoid suggesting that you provide your employees and guests with an outdoor common area and a comfortable seating area or patio.